Almost everyone has heard that alcoholism and denial are related.

 AA also denies other other scientific facts shown by research.
 For example, 12-step supporters deny the following.

 The real problem of denial is that of 12-step supporters.
 Their denial of the facts reduces the chance of lasting sobriety.
-But there are a number of free or inexpensive alternatives to 12-step programs.
+But there are a number of free alternatives to 12-step programs.
+(The Life Process Program is inexpensive.)
 They include the choices listed below.

 Resources on Alcoholism and Denial